microsoft/wcnscripts/manifests/hnslogger/README.md

   * 4 - (info) errors + HNS RPC calls
   * 6 - all activity (*VERY* noisy)

 By default, it will rotate the traces so that only the 4 newest trace files are preserved (filesize ~500 MB).
-When you stop the trace, there should be 5 log files.
+When you stop the trace, there should be at most 5 log files.

 ## Usage
 ```
 kubectl apply -f hnsloggger2022.yaml
 ```
-Will schedule hnslogger DaemonSet pods onto every Windows node.
-This will use level 4 by default and write `hnslogs.etl` files into directory `C:\k\\debug\hnslogs`.
+Will schedule hnslogger DaemonSet pods onto every Windows node into namespace `wcn-debug`.
+This will use level 4 by default and write `hnslogs.etl` files into directory `C:\k\debug\hnslogs`.

+If you have containerD v1.6.18 or higher, you can also apply `hnslogger.yaml` on either Windows Server 2022 or Windows Server 2019.

 ## Parameters
 `pktmon start --trace -p Microsoft-Windows-Host-Network-Service -l 4 -m multi-file -f hnslogs.etl -s 256;`